Top reasons to go on a Svalbard expedition cruise

 This 11-day Svalbard voyage is a ‘classic’ providing ample time for near guaranteed polar bear sightings, alongside encounters with the region’s other plentiful wildlife and exploring its dramatic scenery.
 Phippsoya, 14th of July glacier and Hinlopen Strait are all popular…

 Trips to Svalbard & other regions

-While Svalbard has more than enough appeal to hold most people's attention, there are also some spectacular longer trips (13-24 days) which combine Svalbard with its near neighbours.
+While Svalbard has more than enough appeal to keep you captivated, there are also some spectacular longer trips (13-24 days) which combine Svalbard with its near neighbours.

 Beginning in Svalbard before arcing westwards across the Greenland Sea and then down East Greenland’s long coastline to finish in Iceland, this is an audacious Arctic journey of startling diversity and contrast.
 Spectacular landscapes, towering glaciers and once-in-a-lifetime wildlife encounters…

 This comprehensive Arctic triumvirate encompassing Svalbard, East Greenland and Iceland offers the best of both worlds: some of The Arctic's best wildlife viewing with spectacular scenery, unspoiled fjords and gigantic icebergs.
 Plus, you may be lucky enough to see both…